BDALab/featurizer-api/README.md

 ## Injection

-The injection of the features-extraction library is configured in `api/configuration/injection.json`.
+The injection of the features-extraction library is configured at `api/configuration/injection.json`.
 The configuration looks as following:

 ```
 {